Amanda Carr (BMX rider)

-Amanda Mildred Carr (อะแมนดา มิลเดรด คาร์; born June 24, 1990) is a Thai BMX cyclist.
+Amanda Mildred Carr (อะแมนดา มิลเดรด คาร์; born June 24, 1990) is a Thai-American BMX cyclist.

 Early life

 Carr started BMX when she was 5, after being convinced by her cousins.
-Carr attended Charlotte High School in Punta Gorda, Florida During high school she earned an incredible 17 varsity letters in sports such as golf, track and field, weight lifting and soccer, all while maintaining a 3.84 GPA.
+Carr attended Charlotte High School in Punta Gorda, Florida During high school she earned 17 varsity letters in sports such as golf, track and field, weight lifting and soccer, while maintaining a 3.84 GPA.
 Carr came in 4th place in the 139lb weight class at the Florida HS AA State Championships in weightlifting with a 150 lb.
 Bench Press and a 155 lb.
 Clean & Jerk.
 Her track and field and soccer skills led to additional opportunities after high school.
-In 2008, she was a member of the North Carolina State University Women's Soccer team; however she decided to transfer to Florida State University in the spring of 2009.
+In 2008, she was a member of the North Carolina State University Women's Soccer team; however she transferred to Florida State University in the spring of 2009.
 At FSU, taking advantage of her diverse athletic background, Amanda began preparing to compete with the track and field team in the Heptathlon.